Liquidrainz/NotesApi/README.md

 2)  The web app has swagger enabled to see REST API documentation.
 3)  When the app runs, it opens the main page where you can see the REST API in action through the web interface.

-  Get notes
+  -Get notes
-  Get a note
+  -Get a note
-  Add a note
+  -Add a note
-  Delete a note
+  -Delete a note
-  Update a note
+  -Update a note

 Running the application: